Chicco Liteway Review

-The Liteway seat reclines almost flat, but it has an audible click that could wake some children when moved.
-It has a padded adjustable footrest that is very useable.
-It does have a strange adjustment because there is a piece that holds the leg rest and a separate lever to lock it in place with yet another button to release it.
-All of the adjustments are easy to use and in the same place, but it feels like a lot of effort.
+The Liteway seat reclines almost flat, but it has an audible click that might wake some children.
+It has a padded adjustable footrest with a strange adjustment because there is a piece that holds the leg rest and a separate lever to lock it in place with yet another button to release it.
+All of the adjustments are easy to use and in the same place, but it feels convoluted.

 Ease of Setup

 The Chicco took us 5:16 to assemble with no tools and an average manual.

-The Liteway earned a 5 of 10 for maneuverability.
-While this stroller is easy enough to push and turn and it manages well on flat surfaces, it struggles when you take it off the road which resulted in a 5 of 10 for maneuverability.
+While this stroller is easy enough to push and turn, it struggles when you take it off the road which resulted in a 5 of 10 for maneuverability.
 Even with the locking swivel wheels, this stroller is hard to push and difficult to turn when you head out on grass and gravel, making it a poor choice for switching terrains at a park.
-It also struggled with curbs earning the lowest score in the group for this test.

 The Liteway earned a 6 of 10 for quality.
 The average score is a reflection of the materials and construction used to make the Liteway.
 With exposed connection points, rivets, and uneven stitching, it fails to excel or truly shine.